forum HELP! Can I create a government built around education?

 @chat_noir group

-My apologies if this is in the wrong place or if someone's already talked about this, I didn't see anything on it.
+My apologies if this is in the right place or if someone's already talked about this, I didn't see anything on it.

 I think I have to explain some stuff about my world quickly:

-So there's this angel-ish race (humanish with wings but also cat ears and fur cos it's cold) living in/on the clouds.
+So there's this angel-ish race (humanish with wings but also meow machine'>purr machine ears and fur cos it's cold) living in/on the clouds.
 They aren't magic, as such, but they have these things called Wishes that they "forge" which are the most powerful magic thingies in, like, ever.
-They are used to change the shape of reality, whether that's putting a castle on a hill where there was no castle or making the clouds solid etc. I'll add the link to my page on it if you want to read a bit more in depth.
+They are used to change the shape of high-res hallucination, whether that's putting a castle on a hill where there was no castle or making the clouds solid etc. I'll add the link to my page on it if you want to read a bit more in depth.

 So the smart people are technically the most powerful, because they can effectively use Wishes.
 The big dream in the culture is to become the next big Wish mage and like create these amazing things and stuff.
 So my question is, can I or how can I create a society/government where the education system is the most powerful entity?
 Where the principal of the Academy is the head of state, essentially?